Rxklamdji/Rxklamdji/README.md

 - 🔭 I’m currently working on my next React App.
 - 🌱 I’m currently learning Flask, Node.js and jQuery and Json
 - 👯 I’m looking to collaborate on web applications
-- 🤔 I’m looking for help with user interfaces
+- 🤔 Everyday, we learn new things
 - 💬 Ask me about tech related questions
 - 📫 How to reach me: rxklamadji@gmail.com
 - 😄 Pronouns: He/Him